Meet the new director of York County's LIU 12

 He is currently completing his work as chief administrator for the Nebraska Educational Service Unit 13, in Scottsbluff, Nebraska.

-Intermediate or educational service units provide a wide variety of services to area schools, including adult education, business services, language instruction, special education and educational technology services, in LIU 12's case, its website states.
+Intermediate or educational service units provide a wide variety of services to area schools.
+For LIU 12, that includes adult education, business services, language instruction, special education and educational technology services, its website states.

-They also serve the community via businesses, nonprofits, other IUs and libraries, and they act as a liaison between the state Department of Education and schools within the IU region.
+They also serve the community via businesses, nonprofits, other IUs and libraries, as well as act as a liaison between the state Department of Education and schools within the intermediate unit's region.
 LIU 12 serves York, Adams and Franklin counties.

 Strong leader: Michael Miller, board president and personnel committee chairman for LIU 12, said the decision came down to experience and leadership.